adetuyiTolu/Language_Time/README.md

 ```
 ## Test

-There is a local unit test script in the [here](nglocaltimes/src/test/java/com/crevation/nglocaltime/LanguageUnitTest.java) in the test folder
+There is a local unit test class [here](nglocaltimes/src/test/java/com/crevation/nglocaltime/LanguageUnitTest.java) in the test folder

 ## Contributions